Course Name: Cabot Links

 After numerous lengthy par fours, the closer at Cabot Links is the longest on the course at a strong 475 yards.
 This is a really interesting hole featuring a semi-blind teeshot over a plateau and knob in the fairway at about 220 yards.
 There are bunkers down the right at 210 yards and a hidden one down the left at 240 yards, but the fairway is quite generous after the plateau and contains a speed slot for additional roll.
 This fairway features numerous pot bunkers and mounds of rough on the way to an elevated and severely undulating green.
 An approach from the left leaves the best angle into this very well-protected green defended by three bunkers and a false front right and another bunker long left.
 Par is a great score here.

-General Comments: Cabot is a fairly low-frills resort with two courses, simple rooms, and a few restaurants to eat at.
+General Comments: Cabot is a fairly low-frills resort with three courses, simple rooms, and a few restaurants to eat at.
 With the Resort abutting the Links course, additional land at the Cliffs course means the driving range is there.
 While a nice range, it is a hassle to take a shuttle for the range and then return to the Links.
 Pace of play was fantastic at the Links course on a bitter late-season day and we had excellent caddies.

 Verdict: While Cabot Links often takes a backseat to its younger, more photogenic sister, this is still a world class course with a wonderful routing, an emphasis on the ground game, and a true links feel that so many North American courses fail to capture.
 I highly recommend both courses at Cabot to all serious golfers.